Ownyd/KubGUI/README.md

 Use the package manager [npm](http://npmjs.com) to install.

 IMPORTANT: You must have at least node V8.
 Your machine must support shell and have kubectl command line tool installed.
+In the frontend sources, you must replace http://192.168.211.211:8080 by the API ip and port you configured.

 ```bash
 npm --prefix ./api install ./api